LJeub/LocalCommunities/Readme.md

 ## Installation

 To use the code, make sure that the ‘LocalCommunities’ folder and its subfolders are on your MATLAB path.
-Next, compile the `APPR` mex function by running `compile_APPR_mex`.
+Next, compile the `APPR` mex function by running `compile_APPR_mex` in the ‘ACLcut’ folder.

 ## License and Citation